 Growing Ixia Bulbs

-When growing Ixia bulbs, actually corms, you may be happily surprised to find they are shaped like chocolate kisses.
-Ixia plant info says to plant the corms 3 to 5 inches deep and 3 inches apart into fertile, well-draining soil.
+When growing Ixia bulbs, which are actually corms, you may be happily surprised to find they are shaped like chocolate kisses.
+Ixia plant info says to plant the corms 3 to 5 inches (8-13 cm.) deep and 3 inches (8 cm.) apart into fertile, well-draining soil.
 Southern gardeners should plant them in fall, while those in USDA gardening zones 4 and 5 should plant in spring.
 Care of wand flowers includes a heavy layer of mulch for fall planted bulbs in zones 6 and 7.

 A South African native, Ixia plant info indicates African corn lily plants are short-lived perennials and may perform as annuals, not returning after a hard winter.
 However, Ixia wand flower corms are readily available in garden centers and big box stores and are usually not expensive, so replanting is not much of a chore.
 You’ll find it is worth the effort when the delicate and colorful blooms appear in the garden.
 The Ixia wand flower blooms in late spring in the south, while the colorful flowers appear in summer in northern areas.

 When growing Ixia bulbs, you may wish to lift them in fall and store them for the winter.
 In colder areas, plant wand flowers in large containers and sink them into the ground.
-When frost approaches, simply lift the pot and store in an area where temperatures remain at 68-77 F. (20-25 C.).
-Damage to the corms starts when outdoor temperatures fall below 28 F. (-2 C.).
+When frost approaches, simply lift the pot and store in an area where temperatures remain at 68 to 77 degrees F. (20-25 C.).
+Damage to the corms starts when outdoor temperatures fall below 28 degrees F. (-2 C.).